khakhalin/Xenopus-Behavior/02_Collision_Avoidance/protocol_collision_avoidance.md

 ## Troubleshooting

-**Problem:** Tadpoles are sluggish and don't swim, staying in one place; yet the moment they are returned to the tank, they start swimming again.
+**Problem:** Tadpoles are sluggish and do not swim, staying in one place; yet the moment they are returned to the tank, they start swimming again.

 **Solutions:**

 * Give the tadpole a minute to acclimate, then startle it with a gentle tap.
 Ideally, a tadpole should always be swimming, with a speed of 1-3 cm/s.
-* Make sure the water is cold enough. *X. laevis* tadpoles prefer temperatures slightly colder than room temperature (18° to 21°C).
-If the projector heats the dish, replace the water regularly.
+* Make sure the media is cold enough. *X. laevis* tadpoles prefer temperatures slightly colder than room temperature (18° to 21°C).
+If the projector heats the dish, replace the media regularly.
 * Add ambient light to the chamber: e.g. make the screen around it white.
 Tadpoles stop swimming if the environment is too dark.
 * Run the experiments earlier in the morning: on a 12/12 light cycle with "dawn" at 7 am, tadpoles seem most active between 9 am and 12 pm, and often stop responding in the afternoon.
 * Do not feed tadpoles before the experiment.